 Makeup Artist Tips for a Fast Professional Finish

-Each issue of PRETTIER SKIN features the insights of a professional complexion expert, from star makeup artist to brilliant skin doctor, insightful aesthetician or dynamic beauty influencer.
-This edition, celebrity makeup artist and theresewilliamsmakeup.com beauty blogger Therese Williams fills us in on how to achieve a beautiful professional polish.
+Celebrity makeup artist and theresewilliamsmakeup.com beauty blogger Therese Williams fills us in on how to achieve a beautiful professional polish with your foundation.

 From celebrity red carpet appearances to hot music videos – think everyone from the Pussycat Dolls to Mel B. – and including glossy print editorials, you’ve probably already seen Los Angeles-based Therese Williams’ work.
 For the last 20 years, Therese has been the music-industry’s go-to makeup artist.